marceaguilar/marceaguilar.github.io/_news/announcement_20240701_Cyprus.md

 related_posts: false
 ---

-I will be presenting my first paper on the informal economy at the University of Cyprus in September
+I will be presenting my working paper on the informal economy at the University of Cyprus in September